Patent Quality

 How to Evaluate Patent Quality

-It’s surprisingly easy to file a bad patent application—and surprisingly hard to tell the difference until it’s too late.
+It’s surprisingly easy to file a bad patent application — and surprisingly hard to tell the difference until it’s too late.
+A polished site or nice testimonials don’t prove quality.

-1. Patent quality is invisible—until it matters most.
+Patent quality is invisible — until it matters most

 Provisional applications don’t get examined.
-That means you might file something that looks fine now, but won’t support claims later—when investors, competitors, or the USPTO come calling.
+That means you might file something that looks fine now, but won’t support claims later — when investors, competitors, or the USPTO come calling.
+You can’t tell on your own whether it:

 Most startup patents are never tested in court, licensing, or diligence.
 When they are, the problems stay quiet:

-This means even “popular” services, lawyers, and tools can generate low-quality filings for years before anyone notices—or says anything.
+So even “popular” services, lawyers, and tools can generate low-quality filings for years before anyone notices.

 CoPilot Tools: Not Built for Founders